Spanish coup of July 1936 in the Albacete province: Tuesday 21 July

 The morning of the day marked the climax of rebel might in the province.
+Though the rebels took control in only 16 locations of the province, these were the most important towns and cities.
 An aircraft from La Torrecica flew over Albacete and dropped leaflets which declared successful insurgency; small detachments were being sent from the provincial capital to other locations, though the one to Almansa, led by Molina, again got stuck in skirmishes near Pozo Cañada.
 However, as the government retained and stabilized power in the neighboring areas, it was increasingly clear that the province of Alicante remains an isolated bastion of insurgency, from all sides surrounded by the loyalist garrisons.
 The nearest provincial capital controlled by the rebels was Teruel, some 150 km away.

 In the early afternoon loyalist units were already assembled in Alicante, Elda, Murcia and Valencia; supported by volunteers from workers’ militias, some of them were already loaded onto trains or trucks and headed towards the eastern comarcas of the Albacete province.
 In the evening the first troops reached Almansa.
 They were detached from the 10.
 Infantry Regiment in Valencia, a unit which itself remained ambiguous; also the detachment which arrived at Almansa, led by comandante Sintes Pellicer, behaved somewhat enigmatically.
 Vicente Sol managed to convince Sintes to stay loyal to the government, though Sintes refused to march on towards Albacete.
 Elsewhere the rebels prepared for combat; east of Hellín they blew up a railway bridge to stop an anticipated train with government troops approaching from Murcia.
 Another aircraft, this time from the loyalist air base, flew over Alicante and dropped leaflets calling for surrender.